-This is a good test for your nutrition strategy and helps you to know what flavours of bar you like and how your body reacts to different foods and fluids and timings.
+This is a good test for your nutrition strategy and helps you to know what flavours of bar you like and how your body reacts to different foods, nutrition and fluids and timings.

 The first 30-minutes after finishing exercise is known as the replenishment window or glycogen window.
 During this time your body is primed to be ready to replenish your glycogen stores and start re-building your muscles damaged through hard exercise - all you need to do is give it the building blocks.

 The golden ratio is 3:1 - 3 parts carbohydrate to 1-part protein.

 The carbohydrate is needed to replenish energy stores in the form of muscle glycogen and the protein is needed to help convert the carbs into glucose and build and repair muscle fibres.

 You don’t need vast amounts of protein for recovery, many 'protein' products are designed for those wishing to bulk-up, so whilst they might seem high in protein, they don’t offer enough carbs for any recovery benefit from endurance exercise.

 Veloforte’s Forza bar is packed full of apricots, orange juice, agave & honey as well as egg-white for protein.
 It has 12g of complete protein - more than double any other Veloforte bar - and perfectly hits the 3:1 ratio.